 Frayed edges after the first wash is a major indicator of a poorly made t-shirt.
 So don’t let this happen and ensure that all raw edges are fully covered and the seams are overlocked.

 An essential quality control check is ensuring that all measurements match the specifications outlined on the tech pack.
-The tech pack should include error allowances that allow for measurements to fall within a certain range.
+The tech pack should include error allowances (tolerances) that allow for measurements to fall within a certain range.
 When the samples are received, ensure that all measurements fall within this acceptable range.

-As simple as a t-shirt may sound, inspection of it is far more complicated than imagined.
+As simple as a t-shirt may sound, an inspection of it is far more complicated than imagined.
 A simple way to avoid the errors highlighted above is by using a precise tech pack.
 In case you missed it we have a complete guide for that.

 With exact measurements and the correct sizing system and fabric identification, fashion designers can save time and money.